computerlegs/live-keys/README.md

 ## About The Project

-You should use this tool **any time your screen, terminal, or browser's developer tools might be visible to others.** This includes live streams, recorded videos, pair programming sessions with external collaborators, or any situation where you are sharing your development environment publicly.
+You can use this tool **any time your screen, terminal, or browser's developer tools might be visible to others.** This includes live streams, recorded videos, pair programming sessions with external collaborators, or any situation where you are sharing your development environment publicly.

 ### Target Audience
 *   **Live Coding Streamers and YouTubers:** The primary audience, who can code with real APIs without fear of accidental exposure.